andreaadelfio/TSLiesOld/README.md

-# TSLies - Time Series Anomaly Detection Framework
+# TSLies - Time Series Anomalies Detection Framework

 ## What is it?
 **TSLies** (Time Series anomaLIES) is an advanced anomaly detection framework using state-of-the-art Machine Learning techniques and the Poisson-FOCuS triggering algorithm for real-time anomaly detection in time series data.
 This framework provides a comprehensive suite of ML models, from deterministic to Bayesian approaches, for robust background modeling and anomaly detection in any time series dataset.